 Our European Collaboration Projects

-H20-people is also a collaboration partner designing tailor-made strategies for participation and funding within EU and other collaboration projects.
+H20-people is also a collaboration partner designing tailor-made strategies for participation and funding within EU and other projects.
 We focus on the human capital element in programs – thus empowering people to develop their potential for generating solutions for tomorrow’s challenges.
 H20 people is available to enter into small–medium project partnerships to facilitate larger trainings like summer school instruction on water-related topics.
 Our challenging programs support ambitions of managing a future of natural and technical transformations in the water sector.

 Our current projects: